 Tables 7-9 and 7-10 summarize the RFP calculations.
-The emissions inventory used in the RFP demonstration is the baseline emissions shown in Table 7-7 and the benefits of two regulations adopted by CARB in December 2021: (1) Heavy-Duty Inspection and Maintenance Plan (HD I&M)17 and (2) Small Off-Road Engines (SORE)18 regulation.
+The emissions inventory used in the RFP demonstration is the baseline emissions shown in Table 7-7-and the benefits of two regulations adopted by CARB in December 2021: (1) Heavy Duty Inspection and Maintenance Plan (HD I&M)19 and (2) Small Off-Road Engines (SORE)20 regulation.
 The RFP demonstration was extended to 2037, which is the attainment date for Extreme nonattainment areas.
-The rationale to request the redesignation of the Coachella Valley from Severe to Extreme non-attainment area ("bump-up" request) and the demonstration of attainment as Extreme non-attainment area are provided later of this chapter.
+The rationale to request the redesignation of the Coachella Valley from Severe to Extreme non-attainment area ("bump-up" request) and the demonstration of attainment as an Extreme non-attainment area are provided later of in this chapter.

 Figure 7-11 depicts the target level and projected baseline RFP demonstration for VOC.
 For each of the milestone years, the required progress is met on the basis of reductions from the existing control program using a combination of VOC and NOx reductions within the Coachella Valley portion of the SSAB alone.
 No additional reductions from the proposed control measures in this AQMP are needed for progress purposes.
 Projected VOC baseline emissions are not sufficient to meet the CAA requirements as the baseline VOC emission levels are above the target levels of each milestone year.
 Therefore, projected NOx baseline emission reductions are needed to show compliance with the targeted RFP levels.
 The CAA Section 182(c)(2)(C) provides for NOx reductions to substitute for RFP reductions not achieved for VOC emissions.
 The demonstration in Tables 7-9 and 7-10 show compliance with RFP requirements.
-The contingency measure requirement for the RFP demonstration is summarized in Chapter 4 of the 2022 AQMP.
+Figure 7-12 illustrates how the cumulative reductions in VOC and NOx combined surpass the required reduction in